UConn is one of the top public research universities in the nation.

 Child Care expense reimbursement

-- fund available for reimbursement of child care expenses
+- funds available for reimbursement of child care expenses

 UConn Graduate Assistants are represented by the Graduate Employees Union.